Introducing the November-December 2025 issue of Architecture Today

 University of Gloucestershire City Campus

-ADP Architects have transformed Gloucester’s landmark Art Deco Debenhams into a new home for the University of Gloucestershire and the city’s central library.
+ADP Architecture has transformed Gloucester’s landmark Art Deco Debenhams into a new home for the University of Gloucestershire and the city’s central library.

 East River Park and Solar One Environmental Education Centre